allenai/allennlp-guide/chapters/part3/semantic-parsing-seq2seq.md

-When we have expressions with multiple operators in them, we have to decide the order in which we should perform those operations since the result of the computation depends on the order.
+When we have expressions with multiple operators in them, we have to decide the order in which we should perform those operations, since the result of the computation depends on the order.
 For example, the result of ``7 * 3 - 2`` can either be ``19`` or ``7`` depending on whether we perform the subtraction or the multiplication first.
 To avoid this ambiguity, we will use a bracketed [prefix notation](https://en.wikipedia.org/wiki/Polish_notation), making our targets look